datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height = [173, 168, 171, 189]
 ```

-More formally, a list is simply a data structure that can hold an arbitrary number of elements, and these elements can have any type; they can be floats, integer, booleans, but also more advanced Python types.
+More formally, a list is a so-called compound data type, used to group together other values.
+These values, or elements, can ahave any type; they can be floats, integer, booleans, but also more advanced Python types.
 It's perfectly possible to have a list containing different types.
 Suppose, for example, that you want to add the names of your sisters and parents to the list, so that you know which height belongs to who.
 You can throw in some strings without issues:

 ```
 fam_height = ["elise", 173, "emma", 168, "mom", 171, "dad", 189]
 ```

-Now that we have a list that we're satisfied with, let's check out its type with the `type()` function.
+I you check out the type of this list, you will see that it simply "list":

 ```
 type(fam_height)
 ```

-The list is an object of the type list.
-This is thus a new Python type next to the strings, booleans, integers and floats you already know.
+This means we're dealing with a new Python type next to the strings, booleans, integers and floats you already know about.
 Remember that I told you that each type has specific functionality and behavior associated?
 Well, for lists, this is also true.
 Python lists host a bunch of tools to subset and adapt them.
 But let's take this step by step, and have you experiment with list creation first!

 ## Subsetting lists